christopher-k-c/SEI-64_PROJECT_FOUR_FRONT-END/README.md

 ## Bootleg Bill's
 > *Unofficial Audio Rarities*

+## Time Frame

+> *10 Days*

-## Overview
+## Goal

-Bootleg Bill's is an e-commerce site for niche mixed tape cassettes with music from movies and tv, video games and original work.
-Using REACT on the frontend, Bootleg Bill's allows you to sign up as either a buyer or a seller.
-Buyers can browse the shop, see details about specific products, add items to the cart, go to checkout to complete their order and see a list and the status of their past orders.
-Sellers can access a dashboard enabling them to add, edit or delete products from the inventory as well as monitor all orders and edit their status.
+Through harnessing the MERN Stack, and as a group of three, we built an ecommerce inspired store front for bootlegged cassette tapes.
+It is possible to sign up as either a buyer or seller.
+Buyers can browse, add and remove items in their cart as well as checkout and whilst sellers share the same privileges, they also have access to a seller dashboard which offers add, edit and delete functionality for both individual products and user purchases.

-### Technical Requirements Satisfied:
+## Technical Requirements Satisfied

-- A working, full stack SPA utilising the MERN stack hosted on heroku
+* A MERN-Stack application hosted on Heroku.
-- Interactive front end which communicates with the backend via AJAX calls
+* Built a stylised front-end utilising React which is served information from the backend via AJAX.
-- Token based authentication that allows user to sign up, log in and log out
+* Using JWT we implemented token-based authentication, allowing the user to sign up, sign in and sign out.
-- Authorisation controlled access to completing checkout and viewing the dashboard.
-Navigation changes in response to authorisation.
-- Additional functionality for logged in users with seller status
+* Authorisation was implemented, limiting CUD Operations to authenticated users and widening the scope of CUD operations for Seller Users.

 ### Technologies Used